 More information on leukaemia from Cancer Australia

-Future estimates for incidence and mortality are a mathematical extrapolation of past trends.
+Future estimations for incidence and mortality are a mathematical extrapolation of past trends.
 They assume that the most recent trends will continue into the future, and are intended to illustrate future changes that might reasonably be expected to occur if the stated assumptions continue to apply over the estimated period.
-Actual future cancer incidence and mortality rates may vary from these estimations for a variety of factors.
-New screening programs may increase the detection of new cancer cases; new vaccination programs may decrease the risk of developing cancer; and improvements in treatment options may decrease mortality rates.
+Actual future cancer incidence and mortality rates may vary from these estimations.
+For instance, new screening programs may increase the detection of new cancer cases; new vaccination programs may decrease the risk of developing cancer; and improvements in treatment options may decrease mortality rates.

 Cancer incidence indicates the number of new cancers diagnosed during a specified time period (usually one year).

 Prevalence of cancer refers to the number of people alive with a prior diagnosis of cancer at a given time.
-It is distinct from incidence (see above).
-The longest period for which it is possible to calculate prevalence using the available national data (from 1982 to 2010) is currently 29 years.
-This span is used to estimate the 'total' prevalence of cancer at the end of 2010, noting that people diagnosed with cancer before 1982 are not included.
+It is distinct from incidence, which is the number of new cancers diagnosed within a given period of time.
+The longest period for which it is possible to calculate prevalence using the available national data (from 1982 to 2013) is currently 31 years so this is used to provide an estimate of the ‘total’ prevalence of cancer as at the end of 2013, noting that people diagnosed with cancer before 1982 aren’t included.